 Marketers say their efforts are hindered by budget, data, and people.
 However, progress is now being made in CMS technology, with the development of a Profile Store (sometimes known as a Single Customer View or Customer Data Platform).
 Datastores – such as that offered by Episerver Insight – offer connectors with marketing automation systems.

 AI and ML are becoming more accessible to businesses of every size.
 Self-improving algorithms can do the heavy lifting, but marketers remain in control, able to set brand parameters and draw insights from the changes in customer behaviour.

-The use of AI will make every experience more personal, relevant and meaningful to customers — as long as it is still built on context.
-AI won’t replace the role of the marketer but will put more importance of the human element of the business to customer relationship.
+The use of AI will make every experience more personal, relevant, and meaningful to customers — as long as it is still built on context.
+AI won’t replace the role of the marketer but will put more importance on the human element of the business-to-customer relationship.

 Personalisation: the numbers

 - 85% of internet users specifically expect and accept personalisation as a part of their online retail experience (eMarketer)